UFO (British TV series): Costumes

 The Andersons never explained at the time why female Moonbase personnel uniformly wore mauve or purple wigs, silver catsuits, and extensive eye make-up, and their unusual apparel is never discussed in the series.
 Gerry Anderson has since commented that it made them look more futuristic and that it filmed better under the bright lights, while Sylvia Anderson said she believed wigs would become accepted components of military uniforms by the 1980s.
 However, in an interview given toward the end of her life, Sylvia explained that the decision was a combination of visual appeal and practicality—the wigs provided a striking and futuristic look, but they also saved the production the considerable time and expense of having to style the hair of each of the female Moonbase staff for each episode, as well as keeping the "look" of the hairstyles consistent from episode to episode.
 However, whenever female Moonbase personnel visited Earth (as Ellis and Barry did from time to time), their lunar uniforms and wigs were never worn.

 Ed Bishop, who had naturally dark hair, initially bleached his hair for Straker's unique white-haired look.
 After the break in production he began wearing a white wig.
 Until not long before his death he possessed one of the wigs he wore on the show, and took great delight in displaying it at science fiction conventions and on TV programmes.
 Bishop also kept a Certina watch that was specially made for his character.

 Other male characters in the series also wore wigs, again because the Andersons felt that they would become fashionable by the 1980s.
 Michael Billington does not wear a wig in early episodes; these can be identified by his receding hairline and long sideburns.

 Only two of the alien suits were made, so at no point in the series are more than two of the aliens seen on screen at any one time.
 (In the episode "Ordeal", Paul Foster is carried by two aliens while he is wearing an alien space suit, but one of those two aliens is always off-screen when Foster is on-screen.)
 The alien spacesuit costumes were made of red spandex.
 At the start of production, the alien spacesuits were ornamented with brass chain mesh, as seen in the episode "Survival".
 Later, this was replaced by silvery panels.
 In reality, the dark vertical bands on the sides of the helmets were slits meant to allow the actors to breathe.

-Sylvia Anderson, having had made a pair of very sheer trousers for actor Patrick Allen to wear in the episode "Timelash", later regretted not having had the nerve to ask him to wear a jockstrap underneath, and commented on the DVD release of the series that "you should not be able to tell which side anybody's 'packet' is on".
+Sylvia Anderson, having made a pair of very sheer trousers for actor Patrick Allen to wear in the episode "Timelash", later regretted not having had the nerve to ask him to wear a jockstrap underneath, and commented on the DVD release of the series that "you should not be able to tell which side anybody's 'packet' is on".